Released in:

 For new players, Sparkdrive is a perfectly competent dps that you can use to clear literally all of the games content without exception.

-Again, the primary consideration for an Auctus Drive operative is that they are fun, and I do think that Sparkdrive is pretty fun to play, and her ult does play differently to all other operatives, so I think she's a good operative - She's fun, balanced, good looking, and not overpowered.
+Again, the primary consideration for an Auctus Drive operative is that they are fun, and I do think that Sparkdrive is pretty fun to play, and her ult does play differently to all other operatives, so I think she's a good operative - She's fun, good looking, and not overpowered.

 Good job, Fritos!